giveri/gemini-cli/README.md

 ```

 These values will be loaded when you select the **Ollama** auth method.
 You can also use `OLLAMA_BASE_URL` to override the default host.
+Variables from `.ollama-config` override any existing environment variables, so you can maintain different settings per project.

 ## Examples